 If you feel the need to have lunch, there are many wonderful restaurants at the Piazza San Marco before crossing the world famous Rialto bridge!
 Don’t forget to take a few minutes to wander the stalls of the Rialto Market on the far (S. Polo) side.
 When you’re done, move on south towards the Scuola Grande di San Rocco.

-Visit this gallery for it’s remarkable collection of paintings by the Old Masters of Italy Titian, Tintoretto, Giovanni Bellini, Paolo Veronese, Paolo Veneziano, Giorgione, and Carpaccio.
+Visit Academia Galleries for it’s remarkable collection of paintings by the Old Masters of Italy – Titian, Tintoretto, Giovanni Bellini, Paolo Veronese, Paolo Veneziano, Giorgione, and Carpaccio.
 If you’re a lover of the arts, this is not to miss.

 Scuola Grade di San Rocco

-More for the art lovers, admire the dozens of spectacular oil paintings in this spot, described as a “Renaissance frat house” with all the famous Venetian paintings all in dark wood and big oil paintings.
+Scuola Grade di San Rocco is another place for the art lovers.
+Admire the dozens of spectacular oil paintings in this spot, described as a “Renaissance frat house” with all the famous Venetian paintings all in dark wood and big oil paintings.

 Yes, it’s incredibly touristy.
 No, it’s not something you want to miss.
 Who would want to go to Venice and not ride a gondola?!
 They’re fun, relaxing, and very romantic.
-So take a seat, and enjoy the beautiful Venetian canals.
+So take a seat in gondola, and enjoy the beautiful Venetian canals.